FirestarSW/Breakout/README.md

 <Add information to this section about the time you've taken for this task along with a professional changelist.>

-Fixed compiler issue, Removed PowerupFireBall.h include in PowerupBase.h
+Fixed compiler issue, Removed PowerupFireBall.h include in PowerupBase.h Paddle now controllable with mouse when over the screen, controllable by keyboard when not